mdaizovi/sk8_bot/README.md

         `python manage.py runserver`

+     - Navigate to the Admin by typing [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) into your browser.
+On the login screen, enter the username and password you made awhile go, when you typed  `python manage.py createsuperuser` *(I told you we'd come back to this.)*

+     - Go to [http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/](http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/).
+These are your input sources; basically conversations where the bot commands come from.
+TODO GET ID AND PUT HERE, ALSO FOR OUTPUT.
+THEN TEST.

 ## Running Your Local Development Environment While You Work
    - Run ngrok by navigating in the terminal to the directory where you installed it, and typing: